-I am a science journalist based in Edmonton, Canada.
+I am a science journalist and editor based in Yellowknife, Northwest Territories.
 I write about the environment and health.

-I also sometimes dabble in audio and video.
-In 2017, I created a short film that was screened at the New York Wild Film Festival, the Art of Brooklyn Film Festival, and the Environmental Film Festival at Yale.
+In addition to writing, I have experience working with audio and video.
+In 2017, I created a short film that was screened at the New York Wild Film Festival, the Art of Brooklyn Film Festival and the Environmental Film Festival at Yale.

 I grew up in Alberta, studied natural resource conservation at the University of British Columbia in Vancouver, and completed a master's degree in science, health, and environmental reporting at New York University.

 I like writing about environmental health and justice, as well as the sometimes complicated, unexpected situations that arise when scientific ideas are applied in practice.